 (I) In data circulation transactions, as proof of Data Property Rights;

-(II) In data balance-sheet entry, financing, equity contribution, and similar activities, as proof of lawful ownership or control of data;
+(II) In data-asset balance-sheet entry, financing guarantees, equity contribution by valuation and similar activities, as proof of lawful ownership or control of data;

 (III) In the resolution of data-related disputes, as evidence of attribution determination;